-Derby Homes Ltd firmly believes there is a strong link between the provision of quality services to customers and a harmonious working environment, and this is
+Derby Homes Ltd firmly believes there is a strong link between the provision of quality services to customers and a harmonious working environment, and this is best achieved where effective communications are established with management and employees.

 To support this, consultation with employees or the recognised trade unions has continued at all levels, with the aim of ensuring views are taken into account when decisions are made that are likely to affect their interests.
 Employees are made aware of the financial and economic performance of their business units and the company as a whole.
 Communication with all employees continues through electronic internal newsletters, team meetings and employee briefings.